TritonDataCenter/node-verror/README.md

 Property name | Type   | Meaning
 ------------- | ------ | -------
 `name`        | string | Programmatically-usable name of the error.
 `message`     | string | Human-readable summary of the failure.
-Programmatically-accessible details are provided through `info()` method.
+Programmatically-accessible details are provided through `VError.info(err)` class method.
 `stack`       | string | Human-readable stack trace where the Error was constructed.

 For all of these classes, the printf-style arguments passed to the constructor are processed with `sprintf()` to form a message.
 For `WError`, this becomes